-Another common thing that bi people often claim as “bi culture” in online communities is the propensity to cuff one’s jeans, especially paired with short socks during weather where exposed ankles, which doesn’t appear to make a whole lot of sense at first glance.
-Some bis claim that this cuffed jeans look must be paired with a tucked in t-shirt, as tweeted by Twitter user remvslupin in a 2017 tweet that read, “cuffing your jeans and tucking in baggy shirts is bisexual culture.”
+Another common thing that bi people often claim as "bi culture” in online communities is the propensity to cuff one’s jeans, especially when paired with short socks during weather where exposed ankles don't make a whole lot of sense.
+Some bis claim that this cuffed jeans look must be paired with a tucked-in t-shirt, as tweeted by Twitter user remvslupin in a 2017 tweet that declared, “cuffing your jeans and tucking in baggy shirts is bisexual culture.”

 4. The “Bisexual Bob” Haircut

-The “Bisexual Bob” trope was first noticed by a tumblr user named Leah, who posted a picture of three characters who are all canonically, or assumed by fans to be, bisexual, each sporting a similar bobbed hairstyle.
-These three characters included Marceline from Adventure Time, Korra from Avatar: The Legend of Korra and Max Caulfield from Life is Strange.
-In response to the original post, other users started posting more pictures of other bisexual characters with the same type of haircut.
-Many bi users also replied to say that they had the same haircut, and in some cases, have had that hairstyle since before they even came out to anyone.
+The “Bisexual Bob” trope was first noticed by a tumblr user named Leah, who posted a picture of three characters who are all canonically (or assumed by fans to be) bisexual, each sporting a similar bobbed hairstyle.
+These three characters included Marceline from Adventure Time, Korra from Avatar: The Legend of Korra, and Max Caulfield from Life Is Strange.
+In response to the original post, other users posted more pictures of other bisexual characters with the same type of haircut.
+Many bi users also chimed in to say that they had the same haircut and, in some cases, even had that hairstyle long before they came out to anyone.

-This hairstyle has since been known as the “bisexual bob” or “bi haircut” in online LGBT+ communities.
+Sine then, this hairstyle has come to be known as the “bisexual bob” or “bi haircut” in online LGBT+ communities.
 And if you’re wondering, this is another common “bi culture” thing that doesn’t apply to me.
 I prefer to keep my hair long.

 5. Converse Sneakers

 Converse are the quintessential bisexual shoe (though some bis do prefer Vans).
-Converse’s “Pride” collection show’s that the company cares about its LGBT+ customer base.
-They are comfortable and versatile and can be worn with just about anything from jeans and t-shirts to sun dresses.
+Converse’s “Pride” collection shows that the company cares about its LGBT+ customer base.
+These sneakers are comfortable and versatile and can be worn with just about anything from jeans and t-shirts to sundresses.
 Whether you prefer to dress feminine, masculine, or somewhere in between, Converse will probably look perfectly fine with your outfit.
-The wide variety of looks you can pull off with converse make them the perfect shoes for the bisexual who can’t make up their mind about anything.
+The wide variety of looks you can pull off with Converse make them the perfect shoes for the bisexual who can’t make up their mind about anything.